vapor-ware/synse-server/docs/source/user/deployment.rst

 Instance configurations can be much larger, as there may be many devices.
 For simplicity here, we will define a handful of temperature device instances in a file named ``devices.yml``.
-For a more complete example, see the `emulator example deployment <https://github.com/vapor-ware/synse-emulator-plugin/tree/master/deploy/docker>`_.
+For a more complete example, see the emulator example deployments in the ``deploy`` directory of the Synse Server source repo.

 .. code-block:: yaml